VR-25/acc/README.md

 Volatile logs are in `/sbin/.acc/`.
 Persistent logs are found at `/data/adb/acc-data/logs/`.

-`/data/adb/acc-data/logs/.bootlooped` is created automatically after a bootloop event - and it prevents acc initialization.
+`/data/adb/acc-data/logs/bootlooped` is created automatically after a bootloop event.
+It prevents acc initialization.

-`acc -le` exports all acc logs, plus Magisk's and extras to `/data/media/0/acc-$device_name.tar.gz`.
-Automatic exporting happens under certain conditions.
+`acc -le` exports all acc logs, plus Magisk's and extras to `/data/media/0/acc-$device_codename.tar.gz`.
+The logs do not contain any personal information and are never automatically sent to the developer.
-Refer back to `NOTES/TIPS FOR FRONT-END DEVELOPERS > Exit Codes`.
+Automatic exporting happens under specific conditions (refer back to `NOTES/TIPS FOR FRONT-END DEVELOPERS > Exit Codes`).

 ### Restore Default Config

-`acc --set --reset` (or `acc -s r`) or `rm /data/adb/acc-data/config.txt`
+`acc --set --reset` or `acc -s r`

 ### Slow Charging